 Top 5 Things to Do in Salem

-In the spirit of Halloween, there is truly no better place to get into the frame of mind than the legendary city of Salem, Massachusetts.
+You can plan a trip to this legendary Halloween destination for the fall, when Salem gets the most visitors.
+Yet this captivating Massachusetts town is just as delightful in the summer, when you won't have to fight the crowds.
 Between the authentic New England cuisine, unique shops and boutiques, immersive tours, and endlessly rich history, this coastal city is bound to give all its visitors a blend of early American life and spooky traditions.

 The arms-length list of museums, historical sights, tours, and outdoor activities is so extensive, we narrowed it down to these five best things to do that’ll give you the full Salem experience.